blahberi/Yandi-Parazi/README.md

 ```
 In the example above, the service is `IFoo`, and the implementation is `Foo`, which depends on the service `IBar`.

-## Lifetime Strategies
+## Lifetime Manager
-**Lifetime Strategies** define how instances of a service should be created when requested.
-Cornflakes comes with a couple of built-in lifetime strategies.
+**Lifetime Managers** define how instances of a service should be created when requested.
+Cornflakes comes with a couple of built-in lifetime managers.

 ### Transient
 Creates a new instance of the service every time it is requested.